vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 49 JRAS (1905), 628 vv.
 35–36; Shastri 1995 II, 98.

 50 JRAS (1905), 627 v.
-22 (Shastri 1995 II, 97): karagraham akr.tvāpi man. ḍalabhraman. ād vinā | ap¯urvo yah. ks.iter bhartā jāto laks.mīpatir bhavan k 22 k
+22 (Shastri 1995 II, 97): karagraham akr.tvāpi man. ḍalabhraman. ād vinā | apūrvo yah. ks.iter bhartā jāto laks.mīpatir bhavan k 22 k

 51 Hiralal 1932, 125 (see also above, n.
 47 on p.
 249):

 This inscription is in the Lakhneśvara Temple at Kharod.
 It was found plastered over.
 The pujārī endeavoured to take off the covering, but in doing so he damaged the record so badly, that it is now almost illegible.
-However, the names of the two kings, Indrabala and his son ¯Iśānadeva of the Lunar Dynasty, are visible and there is mention of a village which appears to be Ghot.apadrakagrāmah. , apparently granted for the maintenance of the temple.
+However, the names of the two kings, Indrabala and his son Īśānadeva of the Lunar Dynasty, are visible and there is mention of a village which appears to be Ghot.apadrakagrāmah. , apparently granted for the maintenance of the temple.

 Shastri 1995 II, 375 reads the name of the village as Sāt.t.hapadraka-grāma and adds: ‘It also refers to a place called Indrapura, evidently named after Indrabala, and mentions a district called Kośīra–Nandapura–vis.aya, obviously named after the twin localities of Kośīra and Nandapur, and a number of villages including Mekalapadraka, which was apparently named after the Mekalā country.’
 A donation and repairs were (later) made